MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-reports-analytics.md

 ---
-title: "Voice channel historical analytics and call insights | MicrosoftDocs"
+title: Voice channel historical analytics and call insights
-description: Learn about the different analytics, reports, and call insights that are available in the voice channel in Omnichannel for Customer Service ms.custom:
+description: Learn about the analytics reports and call insights that are available in the voice channel in Omnichannel for Customer Service. ms.date: 03/29/2023
-- dyn365-customerservice
-ms.date: 10/12/2022
 author: neeranelli
 ms.author: nenellim
-manager: shujoshi
-ms.reviewer: lalexms
+ms.reviewer: shujoshi

-ms.topic: article
+ms.topic: conceptual
+ms.custom:
+- bap-template
+- dyn365-customerservice
 ms.suite: ""
 applies_to:
 - "Dynamics 365 (online)"